Gosforth Academy: Sports department

 The current Sport@Gosforth building was officially opened by former students Alan Shearer and Kathryn Tickell on 3 October 2011.

 The school had been planning to replace the previous indoor sports courts with a modern sports facility for many years.
 The previous indoor sports courts which had earned the nickname "The Shed" by students and teachers alike in the school was demolished in early 2010.

 Some of the plans were to have 8 new sports courts within the new building and provision for "all-weather pitches".
 The current building is a 2-storey sports hall, activities suite and classroom extension to south and west elevation to existing school, with a synthetic turf pitch and 6 × 15 m high lighting columns.
 The planning application was submitted on 25 November 2008 by AURA Ltd, a local education partnership company in which the council has a 10% share, and was conditionally granted on 5 March 2009.
 Building work by contractors Sir Robert McAlpine commenced late in the summer of 2009, on the all-weather pitch, and the all-new sports facilities were completed by summer 2011.
 The synthetic turf pitch was first used on 2 December 2009, and is available for lettings out of school hours.
 In total the new facilities include a 6 court Sports Hall, new changing rooms, a Fitness Suite, a Climbing wall, a master classroom and a large flexible learning space.
-These new facilities have now been opened as a state-of-the-art sports centre which facilitates the needs of the pupils and the community.
-It has been given the name Sport@Gosforth.
+These new facilities have been given the name Sport@Gosforth.

 The Newcastle Falcons rugby team and their Academy have linked up with the School in an apprenticeship scheme; in 2007 eight students joined the rugby academy for two years.
+As of 17 May 2025 the Falcons Ace scheme has had a Newcastle Falcons intake of 12.
 England and Newcastle Falcons player Jamie Blamire was a product of this scheme.

-In 2012, the Year 9 squash team won the national championship for squash, with the football team winning the City Cup.

 Post-16 sixth form

-Rated as one of the best 6th form colleges in the Newcastle upon Tyne area, Gosforth Academy's Sixth Form College offers a larger array of subjects, which its students can study.
+Gosforth Academy's Sixth Form College offers a larger array of subjects, which its students can study.
 Not only can students study traditional AS and A-Level subjects, but the 6th form also offers newer qualifications such as BTEC First Diplomas, BTEC National Certificates and GCSE re-sits.